ndlopez/NowPlaying/README.md

 A warning (about running software from unknown sources) will pop up, just click OK to continue.

-> This application does NOT collect any sort of data and is NOT associated by any way with thirdrockradio.net nor lapaz.fm.
+> This application does NOT collect any sort of data and is NOT associated by any way nor means with thirdrockradio.net.

 To update right-click on the icon (headphones) then select <Update> option.
 It is also possible to update by selecting <Show> to display the app and then minimize again.